cpv-project/live-profiler/README.md

 So I decided to write a profiler library that can help peoples build their own profiler or APM agent.<br/>
 This library is intend to be high performance and easy to understand.<br/>

-The short term goal is to support cpu sampling on linux for native applications.<br/>
-Other platform and feature support may come later.<br/>

 # Design

 There are some concepts in the design: